-Your treatment will depend on the severity of our injury and how long it has been since your injury.
-You will likely be started on rest, ice and anti-inflammatory medicines such as aspirin or NSAIDs.
-(How to make your own ice bags.)
+Treatment options will depend on the severity of your injury, and how long it has been since it occurred.
+First-line management is typically rest, ice, and anti-inflammatory medicines such as NSAIDs.

-- Resting the painful Achilles tendon allows the inflammation to subside and allow for healing.
-A period of rest—stopping the activity that is causing the pain—after the onset of symptoms is important in controlling Achilles tendonitis.
+- Resting the painful Achilles tendon allows the inflammation to subside to promote healing.
+A period of rest includes stopping the activity that is causing the pain.
+This prevents further damage to the tendon.

-- In patients who have more significant symptoms, a period of immobilization can help.
-Either a removable walking boot, or sometimes even a cast, can allow the inflamed tissue to cool down quickly.
-Wearing a walking boot keeps the calf muscle from pulling on the Achilles tendon.
-The boot prevents you from pushing off with the ball of your foot or pointing your toes downward.
-The walking boot should be worn when walking.
-However, there is some benefit to wearing the boot even when you’re at rest as the boot keeps a slight stretch on the tendon and prevents further shortening.
+- For patients who have more significant symptoms, a period of immobilization can help.
+Either a removable walking boot, or sometimes even a cast, can quickly reduce the amount of inflammation.
+Wearing a walking boot prevents the calf muscle from pulling on the Achilles tendon, thus relieving strain on it.
+It also prevents you from pushing off with the ball of your foot, or pointing your toes downward.
+This device should primarily be worn when walking.
+However, there is some benefit to wearing the boot even at rest as it maintains a slight stretch on the Achilles tendon, and prevents further shortening.

 - Night Splint:

 - A night splint keeps the foot in a similar position as the walking boot with a gentle stretch on the Achilles tendon.
 However, it is not sturdy enough to use for walking.